ibm-cloud-docs/containers/cs_versions_istio.md

 * **Patch updates**: {{site.data.keyword.cloud_notm}} keeps all your Istio components up-to-date by automatically rolling out patch updates to the most recent version of Istio that is supported by {{site.data.keyword.containerlong_notm}}.
 * **`istioctl` and sidecar updates**: Whenever the managed Istio add-on is updated, make sure that you [update your `istioctl` client and the Istio sidecars for your app](/docs/containers?topic=containers-istio#update_client_sidecar) to match the Istio version of the add-on.
 You can check whether the versions of your `istioctl` client and the Istio add-on control plane match by running `istioctl version`.

 The Istio managed add-on is generally available for Kubernetes version 1.16 and later clusters as of 19 November 2019.
 The beta version of the managed add-on, which runs Istio version 1.3 or earlier, can no longer be installed on 14 February 2020.
-In Kubernetes version 1.16 or later clusters, you can [update your add-on to the latest version](/docs/containers?topic=containers-istio#istio_update) by uninstalling the Istio version 1.3 or earlier add-on and installing the Istio version 1.4 add-on.
+In Kubernetes version 1.16 or later clusters, you can [update your add-on to the latest version](/docs/containers?topic=containers-istio#istio_update) by uninstalling the Istio version 1.3 or earlier add-on and installing the Istio version 1.4 or later add-on.
 {: important}

 ## Changelog for 1.4.7, released 01 April 2020